pauldelatte/pauldelatte.github.io/_pages/teaching.md

 This page is for lecture notes and personal notes that I have written over the years.
 Many of those notes are for self-use, so be careful when using.
 Please contact me if you spot any mistake or if you have any suggestion.

-I also list courses I TAed for at USC, but material can only be found on Blackboard.
+I also list courses I TAed for at USC, but material for them can only be found on USC intranet.

 ## Mathematics for economics and econometrics